gilesorr/dotbashprompt/README.md

 except for the last one, to a single character (or two characters if there's a leading dot).  "overload" has too much information - including the number of files, links, directories, and how much space they take up.
-Both "overload" and "singletons2" display "ephemeral" information.
+Both "overload" and "singletons2" display "ephemeral" information (ie. after the prompt, that you may end up typing over top of).

 ## Getting Started